How To Bill Therapy Code 90837: The Do's and Don'ts of Filing Insurance Claims

 How To Use CPT 90837 Without Triggering Audits

 Insurance billing is like a double-edged sword.
-Client referrals and reimbursements can keep us going, but it’s fairly common to run into issues when submitting claims.
+Client referrals and reimbursements can keep us going.
+However, it's common to run into issues when submitting claims.
 Small mistakes like data entry errors can lead to these getting denied.

 Here’s a quick recap of the key dos and don’ts when using CPT code 90837 to keep pesky audits and other issues from cropping up, while ensuring you get paid correctly.